Elite24shaikh/Elite24shaikh/README.md

 - 🤝 I’m looking for help with **Nothing for now**

-- 👨‍💻 All of my projects are available at [on my portfolio](on my portfolio)
+- 👨‍💻 All of my projects are available at (on my portfolio, which is in revamp phase)

-- 📝 I regularly write articles on [lazy to write one](lazy to write one)
+- 📝 I regularly write articles on nowhere(lazy to write one)

 - 💬 Ask me about **Frontend Technologies, UI/UX, GCP, AI, Python**